Unit rationale, description and aim

 Assessment strategy and rationale

-The assessment strategy used allows for the progressive development of knowledge and skills necessary for the student to be able to demonstrate ethical and effective professional practice in the delivery of recovery-oriented models of care.
+The assessment strategy used allows for the progressive development of knowledge and skills necessary for the student to be able to demonstrate ethical and effective professional practice in the delivery of recovery-oriented and trauma-informed practice.

-In order to effectively and safely implemented recovery-oriented frameworks of care into professional practice, the student must first demonstrate a sound understanding of the evidence underpinning recovery-oriented models of practice Students will be further supported to demonstrate their understanding of the relationship between the consumer’s lived experience and mental health practice via the online platform through regular interaction, culminating in an individual presentation.
-Finally, students will critically reflect on their developing understanding and integration of recovery-oriented practice.
-In order to facilitate this critical reflection, students are required to demonstrate evidence of collegial discussion on the concepts throughout the semester.
+The student must first demonstrate a sound understanding of the theories underpinning recovery-oriented and trauma-informed approaches to practice Students will be further supported to demonstrate their understanding of how the consumer’s lived experience informs mental health policy and practice through an individual presentation.
+Finally, students will critically reflect on the application of recovery-oriented practice and trauma informed approaches to their work setting.

 Overview of assessments